Titanic – A Ship That’s Being Remembered

 “Iceberg, right ahead!” – What an unusual way for Titanic to go down.
 It wasn’t from scrapping some corral or an explosion from an engine or anything like that.
 It was what seemingly would be an easy object to miss hitting.
 Of all the things to hit, it was a giant iceberg sitting right in front of it.
 If Titanic was sailing today, I wonder if global warming would have made this chilly impact less likely.

-The Wreckage.
 For the longest time there was debate whether Titanic went down in one piece or split in two.
 That debate ended in 1985 when Robert Ballard and a pack of explorers discovered Titanic’s wreck more than seventy years after the ship sank.

 Seeing what has become of the once beautiful ship now gives the story an added sadness.
 When images of a pair of shoes, a doll, a tea cup resting two miles under water one can’t help but get a little lump in their throat and consider what we’re looking at and what happened to the owners of those objects.